tia-s/avocado-api/README.md

 # Avocado API Project : CS6905 - The TiaShack Interface

 ## Project Overview
 The Avocado API Project implements three types of APIs—GraphQL, SOAP, and REST—for interacting with avocado sales data stored in a PostgreSQL database.
+[The Avocado Prices Dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) is used to create the APIs.
 The aim of this project is to implement identical APIs in the three paradigms in order to compare their performance.

 ## Project Structure
 The codebase is organized into the following packages: